 2. Calculate your monthly income

-If you have a fixed income — and income that rarely fluctuates — you can calculate your monthly take-home pay by multiplying the amount in the “Net Pay” section of your pay stub by the number of pay periods you have that month.
+If you have a fixed income — or income that rarely fluctuates — you can calculate your monthly take-home pay by multiplying the amount in the “net pay” section of your pay stub by the number of pay periods you have that month.

-If you have no past tax returns to look to, you can use an online calculator to estimate your taxes.
-Make sure to divide the total yearly taxes from the calculator by 12 to get your monthly taxes.
+You can also use an online calculator to estimate your taxes, but divide the total yearly taxes from the calculator by 12 to get your monthly taxes.

-When calculating your monthly income, make sure to account for uncommon and irregular income sources, like:
+When calculating your monthly income, make sure to account for income sources, like:

-With your income calculated, now calculate your monthly expenses.
 There are three main types of expenses: fixed monthly expenses, variable monthly expenses and non-monthly expenses.
 To figure out your monthly expenses, list all your expenditures within each category and add up their total monthly costs.